benwestondigital/next-portfolio/projects/reddit-back.md

   - node
 ---

-This news project clones the back-end functionality of Reddit using Node.js and Express to serve articles, users, topics and comments in JSON format using a PostgreSQL database.
+This news project is a REST API that clones the back-end functionality of Reddit using Node.js and Express to serve articles, users, topics and comments in JSON format using a PostgreSQL database.

 ## Technology